ju-baer/UDAE/README.md

 # UDAE: Adaptive Uncertainty-Driven Reinforcement Learning for Safe and Efficient Autonomous Driving

+Welcome to the frontier of autonomous driving research!
+This repository presents **UDAE**—an interesting approach that redefines safety and efficiency in reinforcement learning (RL) for self-driving vehicles.
+UDAE (Uncertainty-Driven Adaptive Exploration) introduces a novel paradigm by leveraging ensemble-based uncertainty estimation to guide exploration in RL, ensuring that autonomous agents not only navigate complex urban environments with precision but also prioritize safety in unpredictable scenarios.

+What sets UDAE apart?
+Traditional RL methods often struggle with the trade-off between exploration and safety, especially in high-stakes domains like autonomous driving.
+UDAE tackles this challenge head-on by dynamically adapting its exploration strategy based on uncertainty.
+It also enables the agent to cautiously explore unfamiliar scenarios (e.g., sudden pedestrian crossings) while confidently exploiting known patterns (e.g., routine urban navigation).

+## About This Repository

+This repository contains the code, data, and pre-trained models for the project *"UDAE: Adaptive Uncertainty-Driven Reinforcement Learning for Safe and Efficient Autonomous Driving"*.

 ## Setup
 1. Install CARLA (version 0.9.13): [https://carla.readthedocs.io/en/latest/start_quickstart/](https://carla.readthedocs.io/en/latest/start_quickstart/)